Characterization of Talagrand's transport-entropy inequalities in metric spaces: Introduction

-We called it inf-convolution log-Sobolev inequality and we proved that it is equivalent - in a Euclidean setting - to the transport-entropy inequality ${\bf T_\alpha}(C')$, for Young functions $\alpha$ such that $\alpha'$ is concave.
-Also, we get an explicit comparison between the constants $C$ and $C'$, namely $C \leq C' \leq 8C$.
-Our proof relies in part on the Hamilton-Jacobi semi-group approach developed by Bobkov, Gentil and Ledoux \cite{bgl}.
+We called it inf-convolution log-Sobolev inequality, and we proved that it is equivalent---in a Euclidean setting---to the transport-entropy inequality ${\mathbf{T}_\alpha}(C')$, for Young functions $\alpha$ such that $\alpha'$ is concave.
+Also, we get an explicit comparison between the constants $C$ and $C'$, namely $C \leq C' \leq8C$.
+Our proof relies in part on the Hamilton--Jacobi semi-group approach developed by Bobkov, Gentil and Ledoux~\cite{bgl}.

-Inequality \eqref{iclsi} is actually a family of inequalities, with a constant having a specific form ({\it i.e.}\ $1/(1-\lambda C)$) in the right hand side.
-In this paper, in order to broaden this notion, we will call $(\tau)$-log-Sobolev inequality rather than inf-convolution log-Sobolev inequality the following inequality.
+Inequality \eqref{iclsi} is actually a family of inequalities, with a constant having a specific form [i.e., $1/(1-\lambda C)$] on the right-hand side.
+In this paper, in order to broaden this notion, we will say $(\tau )$-log-Sobolev inequality, rather than inf-convolution log-Sobolev inequality, in the following inequality.